Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // Paramedic
 ttt_paramedic_defib_as_innocent             1       // Whether the paramedic's defib brings back everyone as a vanilla innocent role ttt_paramedic_device_loadout                1       // Whether the paramedic's defib should be given to them when they spawn.
-Server must be restarted for changes to take effect ttt_paramedic_device_shop                   0       // Whether the paramedic's defib should be purchasable in the shop (requires ttt_shop_for_all to be enabled).
+Server must be restarted for changes to take effect ttt_paramedic_device_shop                   0       // Whether the paramedic's defib should be purchasable in the shop (requires "ttt_shop_for_all" to be enabled).
+Server must be restarted for changes to take effect ttt_paramedic_device_shop_rebuyable         0       // Whether the paramedic's defib should be purchaseable multiple times (requires "ttt_paramedic_device_shop" to be enabled).
 Server must be restarted for changes to take effect ttt_paramedic_defib_time                    8       // The amount of time (in seconds) the paramedic's defib takes to use

 // Trickster